-Legal issues such as: screen-scraping is considered Illegal because it is associated with computer abuse resulting in damage and loss of information due to unauthorized access.
+Legal issues such as screen-scraping are considered Illegal because it is associated with computer abuse resulting in damage and loss of information due to unauthorized access.
 There are also issues of interference with business relations, trespass, and harmful access by computer.
 In addition, web scraping is said to constitute in legal terms as misappropriation and unjust enrichment.
-There are also issues on breach of the website’s user agreement and copyright protection.
+There are also issues on breach of the web site’s user agreement and copyright protection.

 The old adage about seeking permission and acknowledging the sources is still a wise option today not only in printed materials.
 It is but right and proper to cite the source because aside from legalities it can make your data more reliable and truthful.

 Caution in data mining should really be applied to everything.
 Another way of keeping away from legal cases is to state the borrowed idea in your own words.
 This is done to prevent duplication and plagiarism.
 However, this is often partnered with citing the sources.

 Since there are no absolutes in anything on the planet earth, no company or institution can claim full rights over knowledge and information except the most specific ones such as exact figures, its data, and profile.
 In this case, stating the concepts in your own words can give you a reason to be free from possible accusations of theft and copyright law violation.